Obama offers praise, pressure on historic Myanmar trip

 In recent months, sectarian violence between majority Buddhists and the Rohingya Muslim minority in the western state of Rakhine has killed at least 167 people.

-Many in Myanmar consider the Rohingya Muslims to be illegal immigrants from neighboring Bangladesh and the government does not recognize them as citizens.
-A Reuters investigation into the wave of sectarian assaults painted a picture of organized attacks against the Muslim community.
+Many in Myanmar consider the Rohingya Muslims to be illegal immigrants from neighbouring Bangladesh and the government does not recognise them as citizens.
+A Reuters investigation into the wave of sectarian assaults painted a picture of organised attacks against the Muslim community.

 "For too long, the people of this state, including ethnic Rakhine, have faced crushing poverty and persecution.
 But there's no excuse for violence against innocent people," Obama told a packed audience for a speech at Yangon University.